 On the other hand, kittens are very energetic and likely to pounce on every object that moves, including your toes and fingers.
 And they will disturb your sleep.

 Moreover, you can hurt your kitty by accident if you toss and turn in bed.
 And some kittens are so anxious that they can wet the bed or have a bad fall.

 So, should I let my kitten sleep with me?
-It depends on how old your kitty is and how comfortable you’re with a cat in the bed.
+It depends on how old your kitty is and how comfortable you are with a cat in bed.